 Midterms are important because whichever party holds the majority in Congress can set the national legislative agenda.
 Republicans currently have the majority in both the House of Representatives and the Senate, but are currently projected to lose the House.

-Turnout is often an important factor in Midterm Elections, which tend to have lower turnout than presidential election years.
-Data from the Pew Research Center shows that Millenial’s and Gen-X’ers are less likely to show up to the polls compared to voters from the Baby Boomer generation, which has driven high-profile Democrats, including former first lady Michelle Obama, to lead the When We All Vote campaign, pushing younger voters to participate in this year’s midterms.
+Turnout is often an important factor in midterm elections, which tend to have lower turnout than presidential election years.
+Data from the Pew Research Center shows that Millennials and Gen-X’ers are less likely to show up to the polls compared to voters from the Baby Boomer generation, which has driven high-profile Democrats, including former first lady Michelle Obama, to lead the When We All Vote campaign, pushing younger voters to participate in this year’s midterms.

 When are the midterm elections?

-The midterm elections will be held on Tuesday, Nov.
-6. However in Louisiana, the state’s primary elections will be held on Nov.
+The midterm elections are being held today, on Tuesday, Nov.
+6. However, in Louisiana, the state’s primary elections will be held on Nov.
 6 while the general election will take place on Dec.
 8.

-Polling sites are usually open from early hours into late afternoon, Ballotpedia has a list of State poll opening and closing times.
+Polling sites are usually open from early hours into late afternoon, and Ballotpedia has a list of state poll opening and closing times.